FluxML/Flux.jl/CONTRIBUTING.md

 You can use [this template](https://github.com/FluxML/Flux.jl/blob/master/.github/pull_request_template.md) as a starting point when creating a new pull request.

-### Flux source code organisation
+### Flux source code organization

-The following table shows how the Flux code is organised:
+The following table shows how the Flux code is organized:

 | Directory  | Contents |
 | ------------- | ------------- |